We may earn commission from affiliate links →

 You don’t have to be heading off on safari to use these binoculars, but they’re a good choice if you are, with a 10x magnification and a high field vision amount at 302 feet.

-The lenses are multi-coated and give fantastic visibility, and there is also fast close to focus technology to ensure that anything close up is also within focus, at 11 feet minimum.
+The lenses are multi-coated and give fantastic visibility.
+There is also fast close to focus technology to ensure that anything close up is also within focus, at 11 feet minimum.
 The outer is waterproof and also designed to withstand a certain amount of impact.
 They’re also very lightweight and easy to carry, with a case and neck strap included in your purchase.
 You can also use these binoculars with glasses, as the eyecups fold downwards.

 Vortex Optics Diamondback Roof Prism Binoculars